 Suraiya Chaudhry with her boyfriend Alex Fish, her mother Uzma Chaudhry, her grandfather Abdul Ghafoor, grandmother Parveen Ghafoor and Mignonne the cat.

 Uzma’s mother Parveen Ghafoor was born in Kenya, but when she was three and a half her family had to travel to India, because her grandfather was taken ill.
 “The journey from Kenya by ship took around two weeks,” she recalls.
-“We sailed to Bombay, which at the time was still part of India and had not yet become Pakistan.
+“We sailed to Bombay.
 My grandfather died two years later, while the Second World War was going on.
 There were so many ships being sunk during that period that it wouldn’t have been possible for us to sail back to Kenya, so we remained in India.
-I returned to Kenya when I was ten years old.”
+I returned to Kenya when I was 10 years old.”

 Parveen stayed in Kenya and left to the UK before her children turned 18.